Fred Nile

-Frederick John Nile (born 15 September 1934) is an Australian politician and ordained Christian minister.
-Nile has been a member of the New South Wales Legislative Council since 1981, except for a period in 2004.
+Frederick John Nile (born 15 September 1934) is an Australian former politician and ordained Christian minister.
+Nile was a member of the New South Wales Legislative Council from 1981-2023, except for a period in 2004.
 Nile was re-elected at the 1991, 1999, 2007, and 2015 state elections and served as the Assistant President of the Legislative Council between 2007 and 2019.
+Nile lost his seat at the 2023 New South Wales state election, after four decades of being in parliament.

 Nile was National President of the Christian Democratic Party, a conservative party which focused primarily on what it regarded as important moral and social issues.
 Nile is noted for his controversial comments.
 He is mainly known for his vocal opposition to drug use, abortion, pornography and homosexuality.
 He is patron of the Australian Christian Nation Association and Vice President of the Australian Christian Endeavour Union, an evangelical youth movement.
-He is the longest-serving member of the New South Wales Parliament.
+Until his electoral defeat in 2023, Nile was the longest-serving member of the New South Wales Parliament.

 Early life

 Nile was born in Kings Cross, New South Wales and was educated at Mascot Public and Cleveland Street High School (1940–1949).
 In 1952, during the Korean War, at age 17, Nile volunteered to join the National Service in 1952 and then transferred to the CMF/reserves which allowed him to avoid deployment to Korea and qualified for the rank of major, before retiring in 1972.
 In 1958, Nile married Elaine Crealy, who was a member of the Legislative Council for 14 years.
 They had three sons and a daughter.
 Elaine died in October 2011 at age 75.
 Nile attended the NSW Congregational Theological College, the NSW United Faculty of Theology and the University of New England.
 He was awarded a Licentiate of Theology by the Melbourne College of Divinity.